interlay/interbtc-spec/polkabtc-spec/docs/source/spec/vaultregistry.rst

 issueTokens
 -----------

-The issue process completes when a user calls the :ref:`executesIssue` function and provides a valid proof for sending BTC to the vault.
+The issue process completes when a user calls the :ref:`executeIssue` function and provides a valid proof for sending BTC to the vault.
 At this point, the ``toBeIssuedTokens`` assigned to a vault are decreased and the ``issuedTokens`` balance is increased by the ``amount`` of issued tokens.

 Specification
 .............